ORGANIZATION, OPERATIONS AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Research and Development

 The Company accounts for its research and development costs pursuant to ASC 730, whereby it requires the Company to disclose the amounts of costs for company and customer-sponsored research and development activities, if material.
 Research and development costs are expensed as incurred.
 The Company incurred research and development costs as it acquired new knowledge to bring about significant improvements in the functionality and design of its SOBR product.
-Research and development costs were $171,463 and $67,710 during the three month periods ended March 31, 2021 and 2020, respectively.
+Research and development costs were $309,403 and none during the nine month periods ended September 30, 2020 and 2019, respectively.

-The Company accounts for income taxes pursuant to ASC 740.
+The Company accounts for income taxes pursuant to Accounting Standards Codification ASC 740.
 Under ASC 740 deferred taxes are provided on a liability method whereby deferred tax assets are recognized for deductible temporary differences and operating loss carry forwards and deferred tax liabilities are recognized for taxable temporary differences.
 Temporary differences are the differences between the reported amounts of assets and liabilities and their tax bases.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 Deferred tax assets and liabilities are adjusted for the effects of changes in tax laws and rates on the date of enactment.
-The Company has not recorded any deferred tax assets or liabilities at March 31, 2021 and December 31, 2020 as these have been offset by a 100% valuation allowance.
+The Company has not recorded any deferred tax assets or liabilities at September 30, 2020 and December 31, 2019, respectively.

-Basic net loss per share is computed by dividing the net loss attributable to common stockholders by the weighted average number of shares of common stock outstanding during the period.
-Diluted loss per share gives the effect to all dilutive potential common shares outstanding during the period, including stock options, warrants and convertible instruments.
-Diluted net loss per share excludes all potentially issuable shares if their effect is anti-dilutive.
-Because the effect of the Company’s dilutive securities is anti-dilutive, diluted net loss per share is the same as basic loss per share for the periods presented.
+Basic loss per share is computed by dividing the net loss attributable to common stockholders by the weighted average number of shares of common stock outstanding during the periods.
+Diluted loss per share give the effect to all dilutive potential common shares outstanding during the periods including stock options, warrants and convertible instruments.
+Diluted loss per share exclude all potentially issuable shares if their effect is anti-dilutive.
+Because the effect of the Company’s dilutive securities is anti-dilutive, diluted loss per share is the same as basic loss per share for the periods presented.

 In December 2019, the FASB issued ASU No. 2019-12, Simplifying the Accounting for Income Taxes (“ASU 2019-12”), which simplifies the accounting for income taxes, eliminates certain exceptions within ASC 740, Income Taxes, and clarifies certain aspects of the current guidance to promote consistency among reporting entities.
 ASU 2019-12 is effective for fiscal years beginning after December 15, 2021.
 Most amendments within the standard are required to be applied on a prospective basis, while certain amendments must be applied on a retrospective or modified retrospective basis.
 The Company is evaluating the effects, if any, of the adoption of ASU 2019-12 guidance on the Company’s financial position, results of operations and cash flows.